YixingLuan/BabAlign/README.md

 $ python3 get_babelmappings.py -h
 usage: get_babelmappings.py [-h]
                             [-s SOURCE]
-                            [-l LANG]
+                            [--l1 L1]
+                            [--l2 L2 [L2 ...]]

 Query BabelNet for all translations of source focus words.

 arguments:
   -h, --help       show this help message and exit
-  -s, --source     tsv file for lemmatized tagged source side of the text with pos ({n, v, a, r, x} notations) -l, --lang       language code of the input data
+  -s, --source     tsv file for lemmatized tagged source side of the text with pos ({n, v, a, r, x} notations) --l1             language code of the input data --l2             (optional) list of language codes of the target side (can specify as many lanugages as you want (space-separated))
 ```

 The input data (--source) is the same data used for `get_tagged_idx_list.py`.
+If `--l2` is not given, it will store all translations from all languages in BabelNet.
+When the number of source focus words is large, specifying `--l2` is recommended to avoid out-of-memory issue.

 This script will produce 2 output files as follows: